ElesiqArt/websocket/README.md

 };
 ```

-* The `bool length(uint64_t value)` function returns whether the size does not exceed the maximum allowed value.
+* The `bool length(uint64_t value)` function returns true the size does not exceed the maximum allowed value.

 ### Opcodes

-Type of frame and behaviour.
+Type of frame and associated behaviour.

 ```cpp
 //Declared in <websocket/opcode.hpp>